 According to the Appraisal Foundation, it is an opinion on the price of a property.
 The Appraisal Foundation is an entity authorized by Congress to oversee the appraisal regulatory agencies of each state.

-An appraisal is a tool often used to help in different transactions involving property.
+An appraisal is a tool often used to help in different transactions involving the property.
 Courts order appraisals when there is inheritance litigation, attorneys, real estate companies, and of course, we real estate investors.

 Appraisals are important because, from a homeowner’s perspective, an appraisal process helps them to get an independent estimate of their home.
 From a lender’s perspective, it is a safety net that lets him know that the property is worth at least as much as the loan amount.